 5 Skin-Care Products and Ingredients That Should Only Be Used at Night

 There are certain skin-care routine rules that should be followed at all times: take off your makeup, don’t forget eye cream, wear sunscreen and reserve certain ingredients for nighttime.
-The latter may not be the most obvious, but it’s definitely important, which is why we recommend curating separate skin-care routines for morning and night, as there are different products meant for use at different times of the day.
-If you aren’t sure which products to reallocate to your nighttime regimen, we have you covered.
+The latter may not be the most obvious, but it’s definitely important, which is why we recommend curating separate skin-care routines for morning and night.
+If you aren’t sure which products belong in your nighttime regimen, we have you covered.
 Here are the four beauty products you’ll want to save for before bed.

 Retinoids are a form of vitamin A that are known for their ability to address a wide range of skin concerns from acne blemishes to signs of aging.
 The reason you’ll need to hold out on using a retinoid product until you’re inside for the duration of the day is pretty simple: retinoids can cause sun sensitivity and increase your likelihood of burning.
-Because your skin can still be sensitive in the morning, you’ll want to be extra diligent with sun protection measures.
+Because your skin can still be sensitive in the morning, you’ll want to be extra diligent with sun protection.
 It’s important to always apply SPF during the daytime.
 We recommend the La Roche-Posay Adapalene Gel or the L’Oréal Paris Revitalift Derm Intensive Night Serum With Retinol.

 AHAs and BHAs

 While day creams are typically lightweight and may be formulated with SPF, night creams tend to be thicker and provide a boost of moisture.
-We love applying Kiehl’s Super Multi-Corrective Cream.
-Coating your complexion with major moisture during the day can end up giving your skin a greasy look.
-You’ll still want to moisturize in the morning, but switch to a lighter weight formula that’s packed with SPF.
+We love applying the L’Oréal Paris Age Perfect Rosy Tone Cooling Moisturizer or the IT Cosmetics Hello Results Wrinkle-Reducing Daily Retinol Serum in Cream before bed.
+You’ll still want to moisturize in the morning, but you can switch to a lighter formula that contains SPF.

-Considering you most likely aren’t catching most of your z’s during the day, sleep masks should very obviously only be used during the PM hours.
-They help recharge your skin while it’s in recovery mode so you can wake up feeling refreshed, hydrating and glowy.
+Considering you most likely aren’t catching most of your Z’s during the day, sleep masks should very obviously be used during the PM hours.
+They help recharge your skin while it’s in recovery mode so you can wake up feeling refreshed, hydrated and glowy.
 Our favorite?
 Kiehl’s Ultra Facial Overnight Hydrating Mask.
 Just make sure to rinse it off in the morning.